 - discussion with others who know the person well (such as family members, residential support staff, Consumer Advisory Board (CAB) representatives), and

 - a review of supporting documents, such as medical evaluations, etc.

 The CAS assessor is trained to listen and consider all information shared to get an idea of the person's strengths, needs and abilities across multiple settings.
 The CAS assessor reviews the information gathered from all the talks and the provided documents before the CAS is completed.

 Care Manager involvement

-Care Managers may be interviewed in the process, either by the person receiving supports or by the CAS assessor.
+Care Managers may be interviewed in the process by the CAS assessor.
 In some instances, especially if the person only receives minimal services, the Care Manager may be one of the only resources for information for the person.
 The person may also ask that the Care Manager or other staff be present during the discussion with the CAS assessor, but it is not required for the Care Manager to be present during the assessment/discussion/observation.